g1998ourav/RAGHAV-ECOMMERCE-SALES-DASHBOARD/README.md

 # RAGHAV-ECOMMERCE-SALES-DASHBOARD
 "THE DASHBOARD WAS DEVELOPED USING POWER BI DESKTOP 2024"

+PROJECT OBJECTIVE:-

+The owner of Raghav Sotre wants to get our help in setting up a dashboard so they can track and evaluate their online sales in India.

 PROJECT LEARNINGS:-

 1. An interactive dashboard was developed to track and analyze online sales statistics.